 Local Coastguard operators are urging boaties to check their boats before hitting the water this summer.

-Nationally, Coastguard rescued 158 people and saved the lives of 50 others during Search and Rescue operations in the past year, its 2012 annual report reveals.
+Nationally, Coastguard rescued 158 people and saved the lives of 50 others during Search and Rescue operations in the last year, its 2012 annual report reveals.

 It also assisted 368 who would have been at risk if Coastguard had not intervened.

-Forty-five people perished before Coastguard could save them and 61 others were not located and rescue crews stood down.
+Forty-five people perished before Coastguard could save then and 61 others were not located and rescue crews stood down.

 Coastguard embarked on 3339 missions nationally in the year to June 30.

 Coastguard chief executive Patrick Holmes said most Coastguard callouts were for broken down boats due to neglectful owners.

 "If the engine's been sitting idle for six months and you've got dirty fuel - then to go out when you haven't done the basic maintenance on the vessel - you're asking for trouble.

 "The terrible things that happened for example down in Bluff earlier this year with the Easy Rider that went down - thankfully they're the minority of our call outs.
 Most of them are things that are a little bit more mundane but nevertheless, if not dealt with could equally be life-threatening."